Maol Mor on the Isle of Mull

-This form is very rare with only one example in East Wales at Gray Hill and two on Dartmoor at the impressive Stalldown and Butterdon Hill rows.
-Again this emphasises that the unusual is a characteristic of stone alignments with diversity of form a recurring feature.
+This form is less common with most examples being in South West Britain.
+Nevertheless isolated examples are found in Scotland and northern England.
+This emphasises that the unusual is a characteristic of stone alignments with diversity of form a recurring feature.

-Distribution of single long rows of large stones with a cairn or stone circle at both ends.
+Distribution of single long rows including large stones with a cairn or stone circle at both ends.

 Cairns or stone circles at both ends is a relatively rare feature of all stone alignments and therefore to find five rows of this type with this characteristic is noteworthy.
-Brodgar Farm links the Ring of Brodgar and Stones of Stenness, whilst at Simon Howe the row leads between two cairns.
+At Simon Howe and Swarth Howe the rows lead between two cairns.
 In Wales the row at Fonllech leads over a long distance between a ring cairn and a round cairn whilst less certain is the destroyed site at Cae Garreg which appears to have been associated with a pair of cairns.
 On Dartmoor the longest row in the country, the Upper Erme row has a small round cairn at its upper end and a fine kerbed cairn at the lower end.

 Single long rows composed of smaller sized stones